Ihuarraquax/udup/devlog/003-how-to-plug-in-gatherer-to-webapi.md

 ### Approach 2.
 Use source generator (NOT LIKELY)

-It could work but there are two massive problems:
+It could work but there are massive problems:
 1. It's hard to use PackageReferences and ProjectReferences. https://github.com/dotnet/roslyn/discussions/47517#discussioncomment-64145
 2. It's hard to adjust configuration in code.
 2 ways came up to my mind and both feels bad.
    1. Use only attributes to point out types that represents events and eventhandlers.
    2. Add json configuration file
+3. netstandard 2.1

 ### Approach 3.
 Use console application and provide it to `dotnet tool` (GOOD AT START)